Forced Blood Draws

 Under New Jersey’s implied consent law, any driver lawfully arrested on suspicion of DWI / DUI must take a chemical test to determine blood alcohol content (BAC).
 But, ironically, there is no such offense in New Jersey as refusing to take a blood test.
 Refusal charges only apply to breath testing in New Jersey.

 Any driver whose blood was taken by force needs an experienced DWI / DUI attorney to protect his or her legal rights.
-An experienced New Jersey drunk driving defense attorney at Levow DWI Law will thoroughly examine the circumstances surrounding a forced blood draw to determine whether the results can be suppressed or dismissed from evidence.
+An experienced New Jersey drunk driving defense attorney at Levow DWI Law, P.C. will thoroughly examine the circumstances surrounding a forced blood draw to determine whether the results can be suppressed or dismissed from evidence.

 Forced blood draws were first sanctioned in 1966 by the U.S. Supreme Court in the case of Schmerber v.
 New Jersey.
 The justices ruled that a warrant isn’t required if the sample is taken in a medically approved manner, following a lawful arrest, and based upon the reasonable belief that the person is under the influence.
 If this criterion is adhered to, then forced blood draws do not violate the driver’s Fourth Amendment right against unreasonable search and seizure.

 In 2005, the Supreme Court went even further to endorse forced blood draws when the justices declined to review a Wisconsin Supreme Court decision that upheld the right of police to take blood by force after the driver had already taken several breath tests.
 By affirming the Wisconsin ruling, the justices essentially handed police the right to take blood by force just to obtain additional evidence.

 Warrants aren’t required for forced blood draws because of the temporary nature of alcohol in the blood, courts have ruled.
 But civil rights advocates argue that forced blood draws invade drivers’ privacy and violate the right against self-incrimination.